…… Part of The Basics series. First published in January 2011 ……

 The most recent re-appearance of the term is by IBF during their worldwide Intranets Live event in June 2010: “Exploring Intranets and the Digital Workplace”.
 (2017: link removed, article no longer online.)

-I’ve tested the term “digital workplace” at two intranet conferences recently, one in Stockholm and one in Paris, and with several of my clients.
+I tested the term “digital workplace” at two intranet conferences several years ago, one in Stockholm and one in Paris, and with several of my clients.
 The term has had an impact on management decisions in two recent client cases.

 One of my strongest professional goals is to place intranets firmly on the agenda of senior management.
 My experience so far indicates that talking about the digital workplace rather than the intranet is one tool in my arsenal.

-By the way, the 5 C’s coined by Jeffrey Beir (comprehensible, contagious, cross-enterprise, complete and connected) are strong ambitions for the intranet, oops, the digital workplace today!
+By the way, the 5 C’s coined by Jeffrey Beir (comprehensible, contagious, cross-enterprise, complete and connected) are strong ambitions for all workplaces, whatever you call them.